opengauss-mirror/docs/content/en/docs/Developerguide/usage-50.md

 ## Syntax<a name="section1810714714319"></a>

--   Create a full materialized view.
+-   Create a complete-refresh materialized view.

     ```
     CREATE MATERIALIZED VIEW [ view_name ] AS { query_block };